On this page we explain what Pension Credit is, how you may qualify for it and how much it is worth

+Savings Credit started being phased out in 2016 and is now only available to existing recipients.
 The Savings Credit is for people aged 65 or over who have modest savings and capital or retirement income.
 It does not matter if you have a partner who is under 60.
 This credit provides extra money each week of up to:

 To be able to get the savings Pension Credit you must have qualifying income above the 'savings credit threshold' of:

 You may also be entitled to an extra amount for severe disability: